-On a busy day, I hit 50+ emails easy, and I’m just some jerk with fingers and a keyboard.
+On a busy day, I hit 50+ emails easily, and I’m just some jerk with fingers and a keyboard.

-Accordingly, email marketing spend is continuing to grow apace.
-With the growth in AI, and advances in automation (and the above stats) it just makes sense.
+Accordingly, email marketing spending is continuing to grow apace.
+With the growth in AI and advances in automation (and the above stats) it just makes sense.
 A growing audience, an amazing ROI and a ton of knowledge out there already accumulated – what’s not to love about email marketing?

 Well it’s a chore I suppose, but then so is all marketing – just this one is more effective.

 For the grandpa of digital communications, email still packs a punch

 How to get started in email marketing